aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheHostMonitoringPlugin.md

 > [IMPORTANT]\
 > The Host Monitoring Plugin creates monitoring threads in the background to monitor all connections established to each cluster instance.
 The monitoring threads can be cleaned up in two ways:
 > 1. If there are no connections to the cluster instance the thread is monitoring for over a period of time, the Host Monitoring Plugin will automatically terminate the thread.
 This period of time is adjustable via the `monitor_disposal_time_ms` parameter.
-> 2. Client applications can manually call `MonitoringThreadContainer.clean_up()` to clean up any dangling resources.
+> 2. Client applications can manually call `Wrapper.release_resources()` to clean up any dangling resources.
-> It is best practice to call `MonitoringThreadContainer.clean_up()` at the end of the application to ensure a graceful exit; otherwise, the application may wait until the `monitor_disposal_time_ms` has been passed before terminating.
+> It is best practice to call `Wrapper.release_resources()` at the end of the application to ensure a graceful exit; otherwise, the application may wait until the `monitor_disposal_time_ms` has been passed before terminating.
 This is because the Python driver waits for all daemon threads to complete before exiting.
 > See [PGFailover](../../examples/PGFailover.py) for an example.

 ### Enhanced Failure Monitoring Parameters